• Skip to main content

 Optional

-Add some fresh lime juice, a can green chiles and/or a few chopped jalapeños for extra kick.
+Add some fresh lime juice, a can of green chiles, and/or a few chopped jalapeños for an extra kick.

 Directions

-Mix all the ingredients together.
-Chill in fridge for a couple of hours.
+Mix all the ingredients.
+Chill in the fridge for a couple of hours.
 Serve with your favorite tortilla chips or Fritos.

 Thanks so much for stopping by!